Solving Zero-Shot 3D Visual Grounding as Constraint Satisfaction Problems: Introduction

-Given a query involving multiple object relationships (\eg, \textit{``the chair with two trash bins beside it''}), existing method like ZSVG3D~\cite{visualprogramming} reasons about the individual object relationship locally (\textit{``the chair with one trash bin beside it''}) one at a time, which lacks a global perspective of interpreting all relationships as a whole.
-This often results in incorrect grounding given non-trivial queries in complex 3D scenes.
-In more extensive real-world scenarios, queries may even involve negation (see Fig.~\ref{fig:teaser}) or counting of objects, which the current state of the art is unable to address.

-In light of the limitations in the current state of the art, we introduce a novel zero-shot 3D visual grounding framework by enabling global interpretation of object spatial relations through the formulation of Constraint Satisfaction Problem (CSP)~\cite{cspbook}.
-Our proposed Constraint Satisfaction Visual Grounding (CSVG) system exploits LLMs for program generation to search for a globally valid solution to 3DVG.
-This evidently overcomes the drawbacks of local reasoning in existing methods like ZSVG3D.
-Concretely, our contributions are summarized as follows: \begin{itemize} \item We formulate the 3DVG task as a constraint satisfaction problem, which allows for global reasoning about spatial relations of all relevant objects at once, leading to grounding of both the target and anchor objects. \item We demonstrate the flexibility of our framework by extending it to handle negation- and counting-based queries with only minor code modifications.
-In contrast, supervised methods would require a substantial amount of additional training data for theses capabilities. \item We evaluate our system on the well-known ScanRefer~\cite{scanrefer} and Nr3D~\cite{referit3d} datasets.
-Results evidently show the efficacy of our system, achieving superior grounding accuracy over the state of the art by a margin of $+7.0\%$ (Acc@0.5 score) on ScanRefer and $+11.2\%$ on Nr3D. \end{itemize}
+Given a query involving multiple object relationships (\eg, \textit{``the chair with two trash bins beside it''}), existing method like ZSVG3D~\cite{visualprogramming} reasons about the individual object relationship locally (\textit{``the chair with one trash bin beside it''}) one at a time, which lacks a global perspective all relationships as a whole.
+This often results in incorrect grounding given non-trivial queries in complex 3D scenes (Fig.~\ref{fig:teaser}).
+In this paper, we introduce a novel zero-shot 3D visual grounding framework, Constraint Satisfaction Visual Grounding (CSVG), by enabling global interpretation of object spatial relations through the formulation of Constraint Satisfaction Problem (CSP)~\cite{cspbook}.
+Our contributions are summarized as follows:\\ \textbf{(1)} We formulate the 3DVG task as a constraint satisfaction problem, which allows for global reasoning about spatial relations of all relevant objects at once, leading to grounding of both the target and anchor objects.\\ \textbf{(2)} We demonstrate the flexibility of our framework by extending it to handle negation- and counting-based queries with only minor code modifications.
+In contrast, supervised methods would require a substantial amount of additional training data for theses capabilities.\\ \textbf{(3)} We evaluate our system on the well-known Nr3D~\cite{referit3d} and ScanRefer~\cite{scanrefer} datasets, achieving increases in accuracy (Acc@0.5 score) over the state of the art (ZSVG3D~\cite{visualprogramming}) by a margin of $+11.2\%$ on the Nr3D and $+7.0\%$ on the ScanRefer dataset.